 Both the futures and basis portions of the formula are determined in a single decision, simultaneously.
 This contract allows the producer to capture and lock in the elevator’s or end-user’s price for a specific delivery time frame.
 When used prior to harvest, the contract is typically created when the producer is satisfied with the price, wants to assure cash flow, or wants to save on storage and shrink costs.
 Post-harvest purchase contracts are usually used when the price in the future has appreciated enough over the current cash price to cover storage and interests costs.
 Fees: There is no fee to write this contract.

 Also known as an “HTA or Futures Only Contract” locks in only the futures price portion of the cash price.
 Once the basis is set, both parts are fixed and a purchase contract is created.
 A No Basis Established Contract should only be used when the producer is fully satisfied with the futures price level, but is not ready to finalize the basis which sets the delivery time frame and delivery location.
-Fees: $.02 for old crop corn and $.04 for old crop beans – Rolls are an additional $.02.
-Fees for 12+ months out: $.04 on corn and $.08 on beans – Rolls are an additional $.02.
+Fees: $.03 for old crop corn and $.05 for old crop beans – Rolls are an additional $.02.
+Fees for 12+ months out: $.05 on corn and $.07 on beans – Rolls are an additional $.02.
+Fees for 24+ months out: $.07 on corn and $.09 on beans - Rolls are an additional $.02.

 The producer defines a set amount of grain to be sold at a specific desired price.
 The bushels will be evenly divided and sold at a predetermined price level or better on every Wednesday over a set number of weeks.
 If the price on Wednesday of any given week is not at the desired price level set by the producer, no grain will be sold.
 However, the no sale weeks will be kept track of and unsold bushels will be sold if and when the cash price rises to or above that level on a following week.
 If the trigger level is set above the current cash market, there is no guarantee that any bushels will be sold over the life of the contract.
 The producer does have the option to sell a set amount of bushels on the same day every week over a set number of weeks with no minimum price established, therefore guaranteeing a sale weekly.
 Fees: There is no fee to write this contract.